 Unfortunately, this is not a permanent offer, and while it’s remarkable, it’s limited by time.
 The offer began at midnight on the 13th October and will run for an appropriate 50 days (till Dec.
 2, 2011).

 To get access to the 50GB of cloud goodness, you’ll need to login to your Box.net account on any iOS device that’s running the latest version of the Box.net application, which is version number 2.3.4.

 You’ll then be assigned your 50GB of storage automatically, and you can be on your way with vast amounts of cloud storage that could potentially more than treble what you currently have built into your device.

 What Else Do I Get?

-You’d think that such a promotion would be enough, but no. Box.net is also generously, but also perhaps quite thankfully, upgrading the maximum file upload limit to 100MB, four-times that which it used to be at a now seemingly meagre 25MB.
+You’d think that such a promotion would be enough, but no. Box.net is also generously, but also perhaps quite thankfully, upgrading the maximum file upload limit to 100MB, four times that which it used to be at a now seemingly meager 25MB.

 Although that still means you won’t be able to throw HD content on there, you can still host a lot of music if you can be bothered moving it all across, for example, or gargantuan quantities of documents.